-- Can be deployed on Oracle Linux 7.x (latest update 7) based server and can be shared with a Management Server and/or a PDU Storage. - Note: Data Record Storage (DRS) in this document can be referenced by its legacy name "DWS" in some command lines.
+- Can be deployed on Oracle Linux 7.x or Oracle Linux 8.x (latest update 10) based server and can be shared with a Management Server and/or a PDU Storage. - Note: Data Record Storage (DRS) in this document can be referenced by its legacy name "DWS" in some command lines.